pollfish/docs/ionic.md

-Cordova/PhoneGap plugin to allow integration of Pollfish surveys into Android and iOS apps.

 Pollfish is a mobile monetization platform delivering surveys instead of ads through mobile apps.
 Developers get paid per completed surveys through their apps.

 # Prerequisites

 *	Android 21+ using Google Play Services
 *	iOS version 9.0+
-*	Apache Cordova v3.0.4+

 > **Note:** Apps designed for [Children and Families program](https://play.google.com/about/families/ads-monetization/) should not be using Pollfish SDK, since Pollfish does not collect responses from users less than 16 years old

 > **Note:** Pollfish surveys can work with or without the IDFA permission on iOS 14+.
 If no permission is granted in the ATT popup, the SDK will serve non personalized surveys to the user.
 In that scenario the conversion is expected to be lower.
 Offerwall integrations perform better compared to single survey integrations when no IDFA permission is given